Cats with big ears are a sight to behold. With big flapping ears and small heads, some look like little elephants, bats, or even elves.

 Also known as the Archangel Blues, the Russian Blues are an ancient cat breed of cat native to Russia.
 They are known for the shorthaired, slate-grey, or silver silky coat and long tail.

-Unlike the Rexes, these cats have two layers of thick coats, which is an adaptation to the cold climates in Russia.
+Unlike a red Siberian cat or the Rexes, these cats have two layers of thick coats, which is an adaptation to the cold climates in Russia.
 Their medium-sized eyes, large ears, and lean body complete the curious look.

 Russian Blues are curious, friendly, and easily bond with their owners.
 Even though they are active, they aren’t as talkative as the Siamese.